CyberSource/cybersource-plugins-commercetools/docs/Refund-a-Payment.md

 ## Steps

-To reverse a payment:
+To refund a payment:

-- Complete an authorization and capture, ensuring that the state for both is `Success`
+- If Sale flag not enabled,complete an authorization and capture, ensuring that the state for both is `Success`
+- If Sale flag enabled,complete a sale transaction, ensuring that the state for CHARGE is `Success`
 - Update the payment, adding an INITIAL REFUND transaction onto the payment with an amount to be refunded

 A successful refund will change the INITIAL REFUND to a SUCCESS REFUND transaction, adding the Credit Request ID onto the transaction as an `interactionId`.